Proteomics Resource Facility

 Both mass spectrometers are equipped with dedicated nano-LC systems (Dionex RSLC-nano).

-To know more, and to know how to submit your samples, please visit the Proteomics Resource Facility at the University of Michigan Pathology department website.
+To learn more and submit samples, please visit the Proteomics Resource Facility website.